 This is not easy.
 The theory is sound.
 The practice can be hard.
 Grief can be suffocating, distressing, disconcerting, disconnecting.
 It can paralyze us by attacking our confidence, peace, mental stability, and the ability to recognize our purpose and worth – but in facing and accepting grief, we can also learn to find a new way forward.

 Published at beckyhillblog.com Feb.
 2020.
 Adapted and published with permission.

 Chronic Joy® Contributing Writer

-Becky lives in Leicester, UK and is a wife to Matt, mum to two girls, and a pursuer of Christ.
+Becky lives in Leicester, UK, and is a wife to Matt, mum to two girls, and a pursuer of Christ.
 Becky and Matt love the local church and have been involved in pastoral ministry for many years.
-In January, 2015, Becky fell from a step ladder causing a debilitating cerebrospinal fluid leak, which means she has to spend much of her day lying flat.
-Becky loves words and writes to connect, encourage, share her journey, and inspire others facing suffering, chronic illness and pain.
+In January 2015, Becky fell from a step ladder causing a debilitating cerebrospinal fluid leak and chronic arachnoiditis which means over the years she has had to spend much of her time in bed.
+She also lives with severe daily neurological pain.
+Becky loves words and writes to connect, encourage, share her journey, and inspire others facing suffering, chronic illness, and pain.